The Transformative Partnership Award

 Evaluation phase

-After the review of all applications, selected organizations will be invited to submit more detailed descriptions of their partnerships for a panel of experts (announcement coming soon) to make their decision.
+After the review of all applications, selected organizations will be invited to submit more detailed descriptions of their partnerships for a panel of experts to make their decision.

 Award ceremony